betterbenii/stock-market-analysis-app-with-function-calling/README.md

-# Stock Market Analysis with Llama 3 Function Calling
+# Stock Market Analysis with Function Calling

-Welcome to the Stock Market Analyst!
  This is a Streamlit web application that leverages the yfinance API to provide insights into stocks and their prices.
 The application uses the Llama 3 model on Groq in conjunction with Langchain to call functions based on the user prompt.

 ## Key Functions